Geomint/beer-time/README.md

 View the wireframes for this project <a href="https://github.com/Geomint/beer-time/tree/master/wireframes">here.</a>

 ### Account Creation Flowchart:
+The account creation flowchart allowed me to understand the required logic in order to handle the creation and management of letting users create accounts on the website, this flowchart can be veiwed <a href="https://github.com/Geomint/beer-time/tree/master/wireframes/flowcharts">here.</a>
 ### Database Design:
+Utilising the NoSQL features that MongoDB provides I was able to map out the following collections.

+### Data Storage Types:
+The types of data that are stored in the MongoDB database.
+- ObjectID
+- String
+- Boolean
+- Object
+- Array
+- Binary

 Beers Collection:
 **Title**|**Key in Collection**|**Data Type**